Travel advice Contents:

 You should also obtain a European Health Insurance Card (EHIC) free of charge which entitles you to emergency medical treatment.
 This card is NOT a substitute for travel insurance.
 See www.ehic.ie.
 The EHIC replaces the Form E111, which is no longer valid.

 A Common Travel Area (CTA) is in existence between Ireland and the UK (including the Channel Islands and the Isle of Man).
-Under the CTA, it is not necessary for Irish citizens travelling to the UK to carry their passport with them.
-They must, however, carry an acceptable form of photo-identification, examples of which are listed below.
+Under the CTA, it is not necessary for Irish citizens travelling to the UK to carry a passport.
+However, you must carry an acceptable form of photo-identification, examples of which are listed below.
+When you arrive, you may sometimes be asked for valid official photo-identification which shows your nationality.
+As you are being asked to prove that you are an Irish or UK citizen who is entitled to avail of the Common Travel Area arrangements, it would be advisable to travel with your passport.

 • A Valid Passport